| | Chevron |

 merino" trademark was soon a common sight for

+Australian motorists.
 The post-war era saw a massive expansion of

 Australia's motor industry and car ownership soared.